+Students should review their InsideCBU degree guide on a regular basis to evaluate progress toward graduation.
 Students preparing for graduation must submit a Graduation Application to the Office of the Registrar.
-Upon verification of eligibility to graduate a student may participate in ceremonies.
+Upon verification of eligibility to graduate a student may participate in the graduation ceremonies.
 Graduation Applications must be submitted by the application deadline or the student will be assessed a Late Graduation Application fee due at the time of application.
 Applications received after the degree posting date will be required to apply for the next eligible degree date.
 All candidates for graduation must be recommended by the faculty.
 Failure to complete degree requirements by the designated posting date may require re-application and an additional fee will be assessed.